Conciliatory and compassionate Orthodoxy

 oldest continuous liturgical practice in the Christian Church.

-Although liturgical Rites may differ according to local and cultural adaptations, the essential framework of each liturgy is that of ancient Christian worship.
+Although Orthodox worship may differ according to local and cultural adaptations, the essential framework of each liturgy is that of ancient Christian worship.

 Orthodox Christianity recognizes the teachings of first three Ecumenical Councils of the historic, undivided Church: Nicea I (325), Constantinople I (381) and Ephesus (431).
 Additionally, the doctrinal truths and orthodox teachings, found in the seven Ecumenical Councils (including the first three), are recognized by all Orthodox branches.
-Orthodox Christians pray continuously for reconciliation, ecumenical dialogue and cordial fellowship between all brothers and sisters in Christ.
+We pray continuously for reconciliation, ecumenical dialogue and cordial fellowship between all brothers and sisters in Christ.